 The Styrian "Salzkammergut" is one of the most beautiful recreation areas of the Eastern Alps.
 The region surrounding Bad Aussee, Grundlsee, Pichl Kainisch and Tauplitz forms the heartland of this marvellous natural landscape with its enchanting lakes and mountains, crowned with the eternal ice of the Dachstein glacier.

 Lake Grundlsee with its impressive mountain scenery is the largest natural lake in the province of Styria.
 It is a nature preservation area, and its shores are freely accessible nearly everywhere along the lake.
-Just a stone's throw away from MONDI Resort on lake Grundlsee you have the choice between romantic light walks, low mountain range hiking and high Alpine trekking tours.
+Just a stone's throw away from MONDI Resort at lake Grundlsee you have the choice between romantic light walks, low mountain range hiking and high Alpine trekking tours.

 Small larch-wood chalet-style houses with carved exterior woodwork, small glassed-in verandas and cloak rooms glow in vibrant red tones in the summer sun.
 Lake Grundlsee in the Ausseerland-Salzkammergut region, with its kilometres of natural beaches is a true Eldorado for swimmers, divers, sailing enthusiasts, sunbathers and nature lovers.